owal7428/OpenGL-Game-Engine/README.md

 CSCI-4229 Fall 2023

 How to use:

-    -When in third person view: Use arrow keys to change viewing angle. right and left increase and decrease horizontal angle and top and bottom increase and decrease vertical angle.

     -When in first person view: Use W,A,S,D to move and arrow keys to look up/down and left/right.

     -Press m to change viewing mode.

-    -Press space to toggle on/off the light moving.
+    -Press space to toggle whether or not player collision box visualization should follow player.

-    -Press F1/F2 to increase/decrease ambient light.

-    -Press F3/F4 to increase/decrease diffuse light.

-    -Press F5/F6 to increase/decrease specular light.

-    -Press F7/F8 to increase/decrease emission light.

-    -Press F9/F11 to increase/decrease shininess.

-    -Press [/] to increase/decrease sphere's angle around the scene.
+     Note: this is not the actual collision box, just a visual representation.

+    -When in the second scene, move towards the plane to trigger collision.
+Use the collision box visualization to verify collision is working.

-    -Press o to change object currently looking at.
+    -Press o to change scene currently looking at.

     -Press ESC to exit the program.

+Remaining work to do:

+    -Edge to edge collision needs to be tested.

+    -Collision response needs to be implemented.

+    -Player movement including jump as well as mouse based looking.

+    -Basic level to move around in.